-24. The Framework 's dispute resolution procedure is designed to facilitate a structured mechanism for the management of disagreements which may arise in terms of policy discussions.

-- 25. Parties are expected to exhaust all avenues before engaging the dispute resolution process and seek to resolve issues at official level without the need for escalation.
-If a single party to the Framework considers a proposal to be unacceptable it may trigger the dispute resolution process. - 26.
-Issues pertaining to technical issues and policy should, in the first instance, be tabled and discussed at the NLSC and PVSC respectively. - 27.
-If resolution cannot be achieved, the issue can be referred to the SOPB at the triggering party's request and further to the EFRA IMG.
-Finally, and as a last resort, disputes/disagreements can be referred to Intergovernmental Structures for arbitration and management. - 28.
-The Framework document outlines that the Dispute resolution process may only be triggered when genuine agreement cannot be reached and that an agreement to disagree between parties may be an acceptable outcome.
+- 24. The Framework 's dispute resolution procedure is designed to facilitate a structured mechanism for the management of a proposal which is considered to be unachievable and not technically justified, creates an advantage/disadvantage of certain businesses geographically, conflicts with the policy of another Party, may compromise the internal market, or is contrary to international obligations (including the Protocol). - 25.
+Parties are expected to exhaust all avenues before engaging the dispute resolution process and seek to resolve issues at official level without the need for escalation. - 26.
+Issues should, in the first instance, be discussed at the Plant Health Risk Group to seek consensus but if this is not possible the matter should be referred to the NPPO. - 27.
+If resolution cannot be achieved at the NPPO, the issue can be referred to the SOPB at the triggering party's request and further to the EFRA IMG.
+Finally, and as a last resort, disputes/disagreements can be referred to Intergovernmental Structures for arbitration and management.